-A hiatal hernia is a movement of part of the stomach up into the chest cavity.
+A hernia (hiatal hernia) is a movement of part of the stomach up into the chest cavity.
 The stomach presses up through a small hole in the diaphragm muscle.
 The diaphragm is the muscular wall that separates the abdominal cavity from the chest cavity.

 Different types of hiatal hernias include:

-- Sliding hiatal hernia — part of the stomach slides into and out of the chest cavity.
-This is the most common type.
+- Sliding hiatal hernia — part of the stomach slides into and out of the chest cavity

 - Abdominal injury